-POLITICS We may not always like politicians, the decisions they make or the actions of our government but, without doubt, the business of politics touches every aspect of our lives.
+We may not always like politicians, the decisions they make or the actions of our government but, without doubt, the business of politics touches every aspect of our lives.
 Politics is a complex and constantly changing part of the human experience.
 Societies function with different forms of government, and in the western world we believe that a democratically elected body provides what could be described as a fair system of representative government.
 However, effective politics relies on opinions, on argument and discourse.
 The degree to which governments are fair and effective is open to debate, and that is the essence of studying Politics at A Level.

 This A Level gives students the knowledge to understand how government works in the UK and globally.
 It helps students to engage with topical debates, current affairs and the big issues that affect us all.
 Politics is a fascinating subject in its own right and is also extremely valuable for those considering careers in the political arena, in journalism, business or in public service.

-It helps students to engage with topical debates, current affairs and the big issues that affect us all.
-Politics is a fascinating subject in its own right and is also extremely valuable for those considering careers in the political arena, in journalism, business or in public service.
-EXAM BOARD Edexcel DESIRABLE REQUIREMENTS FOR STUDY An interest in politics and the political system is highly desirable and an enjoyment of reading, and an interest in current affairs is essential.
+An interest in politics and the political system is highly desirable and an enjoyment of reading, and an interest in current affairs is essential.
 Above all, a passion for learning and debate is key.

 The course has given me a far greater understanding of politics and the impact it has on the world around me.
 It was incredibly interesting to examine the political events happening in the news.